 We will also scan the institution’s website for potential security vulnerabilities that may be used by attackers to deface the website or insert code to perform malicious activities.
-In addition, we will look for publicly accessible information about the institution that may be helpful to an attacker that is gathering information in preparation for a targeted attack.
+With this vulnerability analysis, we will look for publicly accessible information about the institution that may be helpful to an attacker gathering information in preparation for a targeted attack.

 During the Internal Network Vulnerability Assessment, our consultants will scan all devices on the institution’s internal network for potential security vulnerabilities that might be used to penetrate your information systems.
 In addition to the vulnerability scan, we will also perform tests to identify the existence of default credentials on network devices.
 The results of our assessment will include details about the identified vulnerabilities and recommendations for remediation.

 During this assessment, we can perform either an uncredentialed scan or a credentialed scan.
 An uncredentialed scan assesses the vulnerabilities that can be detected without network credentials.
-The uncredentialed scan identifies the vulnerabilities that an attacker may find if a rogue wireless device or laptop is connected to your internal network without any known network credentials.
+It identifies the vulnerabilities that an attacker may find if a rogue wireless device or laptop is connected to your internal network without any known network credentials.

 A credentialed scan assesses the vulnerabilities that can be detected by a user that can log onto the network.
 The credentialed scan is more comprehensive than an uncredentialed scan, and requires the provision of an administrator-level network account for our consultant.